J4n-Nikl4s/-strenda-biocatalysis-refined/Models/Jan-Niklas/specifications/biocatalyst.md

 - __formulation__
   - Type: string
-  - Description: Depending on the formulation, the biocatalyst can exist either in a dissolved state within a solvent or as a solid powder.
-It defines the physical state in which the biocatalyst is used.
-An example for a solvent would be a buffer that can be composed out of different salts and is set to a pH, sometimes is also glycerol in the formulation e.g. 50 mM Tris-HCl, 200 mM NaCl, 10% glycerol, pH 8; 20 mM HEPES, 10 mM MgCl2, pH 7.2.
-Additional information regarding the application or formulation in the experiment should be entered in the next subcategory.
+  - Description: Describes the physical and chemical state in which the biocatalyst is provided or used.
+This includes whether the enzyme is in a dissolved state (e.g., in aqueous or organic solvents) or as a solid form (e.g., lyophilized powder, immobilized on a carrier).
+For dissolved formulations, specify the buffer composition, including all components with concentrations and pH (e.g., 50 mM Tris-HCl, 200 mM NaCl, 10% glycerol, pH 8.0).
+Organic solvents (e.g., DMSO, ethanol) may also be included if applicable.
+For solid formulations, indicate the physical form (e.g., lyophilized, spray-dried, immobilized).

 </details>